Dani-RG/Dani-RG/README.md

 Hello everyone!

-I'm a Full Stack Web Developer proficient in JavaScript, TypeScript, React.js, Redux + Saga, Node.js, Express.js, MongoDB (MERN stack).
-HTML, CSS & Styled Components.
+I'm a Full Stack Web Developer proficient in JavaScript, TypeScript, React.js, Redux, Node.js, Express.js, MongoDB (MERN stack).
+HTML & CSS.

-Ready to perform and expand my capabilities in a professional tech environment.
+With a focus on constant evolution and personal and professional growth.

 #